fez994/Js-Calculator/README.md

 Description: a simple calculator made with javasript

-This project is part of the freecodecamp Intermediate Front End Development Projects (https://www.freecodecamp.com/challenges/build-a-javascript-calculator)
+This project is part of the freecodecamp Advanced Front End Development Projects (https://www.freecodecamp.com/challenges/build-a-javascript-calculator)

 User Story: I can add, subtract, multiply and divide two numbers.